-- From Surface to Surface (2014) acousmatic composition
+- From Surface to Surface (2014) acousmatic soundwalk

 The Metalization of a Dream (2019-2020)

-Performances in 2020 include City University and several streamed events, namely nonclassical, NottNOISE New Music Marathon, and Lit & Phil Online.
+Commissioned by Galvanize Ensemble.
+Premiered by Galvanize Ensemble and Fretwork at Newcastle Lit & Phil in February 2019 with funds from The RVW Trust, Arts Council of England, Britten Pears Foundation, and PRS Foundation (8-30 minutes in duration).
+An expanded version of the work was premiered in January 2021, as part of SOUND Music Festival, Aberdeen.
+To date, additional performances include Café OTO, City University Concert Series and several streamed events, namely nonclassical, NottNOISE New Music Marathon, and Lit & Phil Online.
 In November 2020, the work was the focus of a 1-hour radio broadcast on Resonance FM, that featured a pre-recorded performance of the work and interview.
-In January 2021, the work was programmed as part of

 The Cries of Columbia Road (2017)

-A 9-minute acousmatic composition, premiered at Whitechapel Gallery as part of The Sound of Memory Symposium: Sound-track/Sound-scape.
-Audio recording: https://soundcloud.com/duncan-macleod/columbia-road
+A 9-minute acousmatic composition premiered at Whitechapel Gallery as part of The Sound of Memory Symposium: Sound-track/Sound-scape.

 This work forms part of an ongoing series of electroacoustic compositions that draw upon the urban